Manwei Chan

 I lived for a year in the Atacama Desert in Chile, working as a telescope technician for the CLASS telescope on Cerro Toco (5000 meters above sea level).
 During the day, I ensured the telescope ran smoothly and fixed any emergent issues.
 At night, I conducted astronomy tours for tourists from all over the world.
 As part of my Master's degree in Physics, I also worked at The European Organization for Nuclear Research (CERN), living in Geneva, Switzerland, and working on an optical experiment studying the hypothetical chameleon particle.

-An reflection of my time in Antarctica, printed in Andover Magazine.
+A reflection of my time in Antarctica, printed in Andover Magazine.

 An interview with Space Talent, an affiliate of Space Capital, a venture capital firm for space-based technologies.